haoadoreorange/when-json-met-bigint/README.md

 Compare to [json-bigint](https://github.com/sidorares/json-bigint),
 `when-json-met-bigint` try its best to be "default JSON API compliant", all custom behaviours are opt-in through options (e.g `options.protoAction` 'preserve' instead of 'error' by default).
+Performance-wise this package might be theoretically a little bit faster thanks to cache, depends on use cases.

+Compare to default `JSON` on non-bigint objects, small fixes were made regarding type definition to align with the spec, for example `JSONB.stringify` return `undefined` if called with `symbol` or `Function` as value.

 Implemented following ES2022 `JSON.parse/stringify`
 [specification](https://tc39.es/ecma262/#sec-json.parse).